t-markey/paid-promotions-delete/README.md

 9. Make a traditional ad blocker
 10. Test Duration and Noise in recognition
 11. Find which api that will do longer samples(google is cutting off the sample)
+12. Look for repititions of words in the sample

 ## Getting started